lapp0/Smart-Market/README.md

 #### Working as a host (who is a merchant for hostings)

+A host will need to define parameters for the quality of their service.
+Each of these qualities must be auditable by mediators.

+Hosting will be integrated with the programm meaning any legitemate listing requests will be fufilled automatically.

 ### Working as a Mediator

+Mediators will have both manual and automatic tasks.

+Automated tasks include running a script (eg. verifying a host isn't cheating) or another arbitrary script (after V0.1) when an event happens (it is a certain date, or a host auditing request is sent).

+Manual tasks include acting as an oracle and answering questions like "did this person probably receive their product" or "did this event happen".

 Questions and Stuff to Add
 ==========================

 Is soft-moving all these listings and ratings a good idea?
 Should they be contained in a blockchain instead?
 It would allow the network target to be better defined.

+Must expand on ECDSA malleability issue for listing revokation and the solution.

+Must expand on dealing with connecting to hosts.

 Each message (listing, rating, listing revokation) will need a few bits to identify what type of message it is.